 This first sak yant would mark that moment.

-It’s only fitting that the next time I was in Thailand and in another chaotic period of transition in my life, that I would replenish the magic of the original sak yant by getting another blessing.
+It’s only fitting that the next time I was in Thailand and in another chaotic period of transition in my life, I would replenish the magic of the original sak yant by getting another blessing.

 And that say yant would bring yet another memorable experience.